 “Like… about the fairies?”
 Simon didn’t like how his voice came out all soft, because he was imagining her surrounded by flowers as she played her little fairy game.
 “What are their names again?
 Rosie and somethin’ else, I can’t remember.”

 Her mouth formed an overdramatic “O”, and she gasped.
 “You were spying on me?!”
 And she whacked him across the shoulder for good measure.

 Simon rubbed his shoulder, more for show than anything.
 “Ow!
 Rainbow Girl, what the hell are you doin’ to me?”

 “You… you… Grumpy Puss!” she yelled, stomping off down the sidewalk.

 But right before she disappeared from sight, she looked over her shoulder at him, giving him a sweet little smile.
 And that’s how Simon knew she wasn’t really mad after all.

 All of a sudden today didn’t suck quite as much ass as he originally thought.
-And in his head he started planning what he was going to do to bug her again tomorrow.
+And in his head he started planning what he was gonna do to bug her again tomorrow.

 Yeah, he thought to himself as he watched her walk away.
 Introducing himself had been a pretty great idea.